SlothFriend/CarND-Term1-P3/README.md

 This is project #3 in the Udacity Self-Driving Car program, and it involves using behavioral cloning and deep neural networks to teach a car to drive in a simulator.

+A slightly less technical Medium write-up for this project can be found [here](https://medium.com/@SealedSaint/end-to-end-self-driving-car-using-behavioral-cloning-5cad2610522c).

 ## Why a Simulator

 While driving a car in a simulator is certainly not the same as driving a car in the real world, there are many similarities.
 Given the current state of game graphics, images captured in a simulated environment (road, markers, landscape) are a good approximation of images that could be captured in the real world.